janherza24/sql-data-warehouse-project/README.md

 Add orchestration (Airflow)
 Automate data quality checks
 Integrate BI tools (Power BI / Tableau)

+## Key Insights (Example)

+Using the data warehouse, the following insights can be derived:

+- Top 10 customers contribute to a significant percentage of total revenue
+- Certain product categories dominate overall sales performance
+- Sales show consistent trends based on time (seasonality potential)

+These insights demonstrate how raw data can be transformed into actionable business knowledge.

 ## Author
 Jan Hernandez, System Engineer